KealymB/Compass/readme.md

 ## How it was built

 Designed the UI in Figma.
-Put the Data in a github repo to prototype out API calls.
+JSON data hosted in a Github repo to simulate API calls.